turboapps/docs/src/guides/desktop-client/offline-client.md

-# Standalone Client
+# Offline Client

-The following guide covers a deployment example where Turbo-packaged SVM applications are deployed using the Turbo Client without a Turbo Server.
+The following guide covers a deployment example where Turbo-packaged SVM applications are deployed using the Turbo Client in complete offline mode.

 ## Overview